rohanpradev/jobber-shared/docs/jobber-shared.uploadfile.md

 ## uploadFile variable

- uploadFile this method is used to upload a file into cludinary  https://cloudinary.com/
+Uploads a file to Cloudinary.

 **Signature:**